-• Repeals the updated borrower defense rule established by the Biden Administration and reverts it back to the Trump era borrower defense rule established on July 1, 2020.
+• For loans made before July 1, 2035, repeals the updated borrower defense rule established by the Biden Administration and reverts it back to the Trump era borrower defense rule established on July 1, 2020.

 Sec.
 85002.
 Repeal of Rule Relating to Closed School Discharges